lakshay365/cobomart/README.md

 # Introduction

-A web application to help students sell and purchase books from college pears.
+A web application to help students sell and purchase books from college peers.
 It allows posting ads and filter them according to the distance of the seller's college.

 This is a prototype and hence, not suitable for hosting.